BLACK NIGHTSHADE

 The petals are slightly hairy on the edges, as are the leaves where the short hairs or bristles seem to point forwards in pairs.
 The five yellow stamens look inseparable.

-Sub-species : There are two sub-species, all with the same common name Black Nightshade.
-Solanum nigrum subsp. nigrum and Solanum nigrum subsp. schultesii.
-Whereas the normal Black Nightshade is widespread especially in the south of the UK, sub-species nigrum is more confined to the South and East.
-Sub-species schultesii is much less widespread and confines itself mainly to the SE of England.
+Sub-species : There are two sub-species, both commonly called Black Nightshade: Solanum nigrum subsp. nigrum and Solanum nigrum subsp. schultesii.
+Whereas Black Nightshade (either sub-species) is shown as widespread especially in the south of the UK, those which have been identified to sub-species level are not shown with the same combined distribution (probably because no one around the areas they are missing from have identified them to sub-species level).
+Thus ssp. nigrum is shown as more confined to the South and East whereas ssp. schultesii is much less widespread and confines itself mainly to the SE of England.
+Clearly, the sub-species maps are not up-to-date, but that is true for most distribution maps of any plant having sub-species.

 Some similarities to : Bittersweet (both are of the Nightshade Family, but Black Nightshade has white-petalled flowers whereas Bittersweet has purple ones.
 The berries of Bittersweet, green at first as are those of Black Nightshade, turn red, whereas those of Black Nightshade turn black.
 The flower stems of Bittersweet bifurcate in two's, whereas those of Black Nightshade split into several at the same node.